Klaus Kilimann

-Klaus Kilimann (born Ortelsburg 11 October 1938) is a physicist who became an SPD politician after 1989.
+Klaus Kilimann (11 October 1938 – 26 May 2024) was a German physicist who became an SPD politician after 1989.
 Between 1990 and 1993 he served as Oberbürgermeister of Rostock.

-Life
+Life and career

-Klaus Kilimann was born in East Prussia.
+Kilimann was born in East Prussia.
 His father was a railway worker.
 He began attending primary school in Ortelsburg, his birthplace, which was at the time in Germany.
 By the time the Red army arrived in January 1945 most of the population had fled, however, and in 1944 or 1945 Kilimann was among the millions of Germans forcibly relocated in a westward direction.
 The family ended up in Neukloster not far from Rostock in the Soviet occupation zone of what remained of Germany, and it was here that he concluded his primary education and then attended a secondary school till 1956.

 From 1956 Kilimann attended the University of Rostock from where he emerged in 1961 with a degree in Physics.
 He then undertook post-graduate studies at Moscow State University till 1963, when he returned to Rostock and took a university post as a research assistant at the Mathematics department.
 He transferred to the Physics department in 1964 which was also the year in which he received his doctorate.
 He remained at the university as a senior research assistant from 1970 till 1979, having in 1978 produced his Habilitation dissertation on a topic in theoretical physics.
 Between 1980 and 1990 he was employed as an associate professor.
 During that period, however, for three years from 1982 he was based in Nicaragua, helping to set up a Physics education department at an academy in the capital, Managua.